OrangeTux/minimal-docker-python-setup/README.md

+# This project is only for demontration purposes and will not be updated.

 # Minimal Docker Python setup
 A demo of a minimal Nginx-uWSGI-Flask-Redis stack using Docker.
 The app counts amount of visits per IP and stores it in Redis before returning it to the client.

 Setup consists of 3 containers:

 * Nginx
 * uWSGI, Flask app
 * Redis

 The whole setup runs with using less then 45 mb of disk space!